-Welcome to The Arbitration Review of the Americas 2021, one of Global Arbitration Review's annual, yearbook-style reports.

-Global Arbitration Review, for anyone unfamiliar, is the online home for international arbitration specialists everywhere, telling them all they need to know about everything that matters.
+Welcome to The Arbitration Review of the Americas 2022, one of Global Arbitration Review's annual, yearbook-style reports.
+For the uninitiated, Global Arbitration Review is the online home for international arbitration specialists everywhere, telling them all they need to know - about everything that matters.

-Throughout the year, GAR delivers pitch-perfect daily news, surveys and features, organises the liveliest events (under our GAR Live banner) and provides our readers with innovative tools and know-how products.
+Throughout the year, we deliver pitch-perfect daily news, surveys and features, organise the liveliest events (under our GAR Live and GAR Connect banners ("Connect" when it is online)) and provide our readers with innovative tools and know-how products.

-In addition, assisted by external contributors, we curate a series of regional reviews - online and in print - that go deeper into local developments than our journalistic output is able.
+In addition, assisted by external contributors, we curate a series of regional reviews - online and in print - that go deeper into local developments than the exigencies of journalism allow.
 The Arbitration Review of the Americas, which you are reading, is part of that series.
-It recaps the recent past and adds insight and thought-leadership from the pen of pre-eminent practitioners from around North and Latin America.

-Across 18 chapters, and spanning 120 pages, this edition provides an invaluable retrospective, from 39 leading figures.
+It contains insight and thought leadership inspired by the recent past from 43 pre-eminent practitioners.
+Across 19 articles and 123 pages, they provide an invaluable retrospective on the year just gone.
 All contributors are vetted for their standing and knowledge before being invited to take part.

-Together, our contributors capture and interpret the most substantial recent international arbitration events of the year just gone, supported by footnotes and relevant statistics.
-Other articles provide valuable background so that you can get up to speed quickly on the essentials of a particular country as a seat.
+Together, their articles capture and interpret the most substantial recent international arbitration events across the region, supported by footnotes and relevant statistics.
+Elsewhere they provide valuable background so that you can get up to speed quickly on the local arbitration infrastructure or the essentials of a particular country as a seat.